Igor-GF/rijksmudeum-app/README.md

 Search component: is called inside the Header component.
 It receives the "setValue" from the App component and sends te value and also receives it back, which makes a loop that fills up the search value as something is typed in the searcbar.
 This value triggers the useEffect in the App component, which passes the value into the getDataRequest(), and it is inserted in the URL.

 CSS/SASS: I prefer using SASS in my projects so that I can set variables and I can nested more the level of my HTML, which is more pleasent to work.
-For that I used a BEM method in my classNames in order to facilitating the nesting and the general composition, it facilitates to work with transitions as well, in my opinion.
+For that I used a BEM method in my classNames in order to facilitating the nesting and the general composition, it facilitates to work with transitions as well, such as the rotation used in the Cards.

+Visualwise there is a lot of improvements that could make it more attractive, but it would take much longer.

 # Technologies